-How Does EIP Affect The Price of ETH?
+How Does EIP Affect The Price Of ETH?

-Under EIP-1559, transaction fees that would normally be sent to the miners will be 100% burnt that is intended to reduce the overall supply of ETH tokens.
-This can result in fewer tokens being released on the market that could put upward pressure on the price of Ethereum.
+Under EIP-1559, transaction fees that would normally be sent to the miners will be 100% burnt which is intended to reduce the overall supply of ETH tokens.
+This can result in fewer tokens being released on the market which could put upward pressure on the price of Ethereum.
 Andrew Keys, the managing partner at DARMA Capital, suggested EIP-1559 in Q1 2022, could “easily quintuple the price of Ether” next year.
 The burning of ETH tokens is comparable to the Bitcoin halving events, which have caused a supply shock in the market resulting in asset price appreciation.

-What Is The Impact For ETH miners?
+What Is The Impact For ETH Miners?

 Miners are still rewarded under the Ethereum upgrade by the additional fee “tip” for including transactions into a block.
-Users have paid a total of 7,141 ETH, worth around $22.4 million at the time of writing this article, in prioritising fees since the activation of the London upgrade.
+Users have paid a total of 7,141 ETH, worth around $22.4 million at the time of writing this article, in prioritizing fees since the activation of the London upgrade.
 Though the proposal received mixed feedback in the crypto community prior to implementation, the overall consensus is that the upgrade will benefit the ETH network long term making it more useable and saleable.